 Tizard Research Seminar Series

 Each academic year we have a series of research seminars.
-This year lectures will take place at 1630-1730 hrs and will be held in the teaching room at Cornwallis East, University of Kent, Canterbury.
+This year lectures will take place at 17:00-18:00 hrs and will be held in Grimond Lecture Theatre 3 at the University of Kent, Canterbury.

-The seminars are open to all - students, staff and external visitors are warmly invited to attend and there is no charge for either the lecture or the reception.
+The seminars are free and open to all - students, staff and external visitors are warmly invited to attend.
 Please note that events may be subject to change.
-The next series of seminars for the academic year 2016/17 will be posted shortly.
+The next series of seminars for the academic year 2018/19 will be posted shortly.

 Previous seminars included: